 The 1870s are approaching, and the glory days of the 1860s gold rush are beginning to wane.
 The future of British Columbia seems uncertain as separation from the British Empire becomes a likely possibility.
 Debates erupt about whether British Columbia should remain a colony of Britain, annex with the United States, or join the newly-formed nation of Canada.

-Intro to Edwardian Underwear
+Evolution of Edwardian Underwear

 Barkerville Cemetery Tour